rharpalani/octaveOS/README.md

 octaveOS
 -----
-A Linux-based operating system, with functionality for virtual memory, a filesystem, device drivers, and task switching.
+A Linux-based operating system, with functionality for virtual memory, a filesystem, device drivers, paging, interrupts & exceptions, and task switching.
 Built in C and x86 assembly for Computer Systems Engineering (ECE 391) at UIUC.

 Contributors
 -----